ezrafree/transactions/README.md

 Transactions is a web application to visualize spending based on credit card statement transactions.

+### Supported Formats

+***Please Note:*** Currently this app only supports CSV exports of statements from Capital One.

+In the following examples, the date you should use to name your files is shown as `MM-YYYY`.
+For example, if the month and year were June of 1969, you would use `06-1969`.

+***Capital One***

-Currently Transactions only supports CSV exports of statements from Capital One.
-You must rename each downloaded CSV file to `Transactions-Statement-MM-DD-YYY.csv` (using the statement date) and copy it to the `downloads` directory.
+For Capital One credit card statements, rename each downloaded CSV file to `capitalone-MM-YYYY.csv` and copy it to the `downloads` directory.

-### To Do

-- <s>Allow filtering by statement of the Transactions List and Transactions Categories views</s>
-- Instead of just a field for rent, set it up so that an array can be used to add in any monthly transactions

 ### Development